 How did you end up changing continents and living in Cadiz province?

 I traveled for about three years in my early twenties and I got to see many countries with an old history (although my travels didn’t take me to Spain).
-After I came back to the States, I slowly realized that I didn’t want to live there.
-I have always been an idealistic person and I had developed a strong desire to live overseas so I began to apply for jobs in warm countries (I have to admit that I am a sunseeker too).
+After I came back to the States, I slowly realised that I didn’t want to live there.
+I have always been an idealistic person and I had developed a strong desire to live overseas so I began to apply for jobs in warm countries (I have to admit that I am a sun seeker too).
 Then I got a post as an Art and English teacher in Rota.